Blue Nile brands itself as the world’s largest online diamond retailer, while Costco’s reputation extends far beyond jewelry.

 Another buyer also wrote highly of their return policy, saying, “I have a couple of their pieces [and] love them!
 The return policy is great.
 The “I” color seems brighter, maybe because the cuts are so nice they have a lot of sparkle.”

-These customer reviews reiterate the importance of buying from a trusted brand and relying on a certificate from the GIA or AGS to determine its quality.
+These customer reviews reiterate the importance of buying from a trusted brand and relying on a grading report to determine its quality.

 I recommend buying a diamond ring from Blue Nile instead of Costco.

 They’ve perfected the online jewelry-buying experience over more than 20 years.

 With low prices and quality diamonds, and you can’t go wrong choosing Blue Nile as your vendor.

 That doesn’t mean there aren’t diamonds and jewelry at Costco that could be the right fit for you.
 You should assess their inventory in person so you aren’t only relying on stock images from their website.